systemd/systemd/docs/DISCOVERABLE_PARTITIONS.md

 mentioned in the specifications.
 We are simply trying to make the boot and installation processes of Linux a bit more robust and self-descriptive.

-### Why did you only define the root partition for x86, x86-64, ARM, ARM64, ia64, riscv32, riscv64?
+### Why did you only define the root partition for these listed architectures?

 The automatic discovery of the root partition is defined to operate on the disk containing the current EFI System Partition (ESP).
-Since EFI only exists on x86, x86-64, ia64, ARM and RISC-V so far, we only defined root partition UUIDs for these architectures.
+Since EFI only exists on x86, x86-64, ia64, ARM, LoongArch and RISC-V so far, we only defined root partition UUIDs for these architectures.
 Should EFI become more common on other architectures, we can define additional UUIDs for them.

 ### Why define distinct root partition UUIDs for the various architectures?